bheijden/rex/.github/ISSUE_TEMPLATE/bug_report.md

 Describe the characteristic of your environment:
  * Describe how the library was installed (pip, docker, source, ...)
- * Versions of all EAGERx packages installed
+ * Versions of all rex packages installed
  * Python version
  * Gym version
  * Versions of all relevant libraries